 One of the best things about a fibreglass pool is that they don’t require liner replacements or resurfacing like other pools.
 Determining what maintenance a fibreglass pool needs is relatively simple, Barrier Reef fibreglass pools have a silky smooth gelcoat surface which prevents dirt from sticking to the shell and helps to control against bacteria and algae.
 This means you’ll need fewer chemicals than a concrete pool to maintain the correct pH levels of your swimming pool.
 The surface is also UV and chemical resistant.
 This makes cleaning your pool much easier, allowing you more time to enjoy swimming.

 If you’re worried about cuts or scrapes in the pool, a fibreglass swimming pool has a smooth surface so it isn’t abrasive on sensitive skin.
 This makes them great for active kids who love splashing around and jumping in!
 For a comfortable and relaxing pool experience, a fibreglass pool is ideal, and they look amazing too!

-Choosing to install a fibreglass pool means you’ll be saving energy.
+Choosing a fibreglass pool means you’ll be saving energy.
 They’re constructed using a high-performance, sustainable glass fibre meaning a higher temperature endurance.
 The material naturally insulates, so they heat faster than traditional pools.
-Not only will you be saving money on energy to heat a pool, but you can also feel good about installing a more environmentally-friendly pool.
+Not only will you be saving money on energy to heat a pool, but you can also feel good about owning a more environmentally-friendly pool.